ethannicholas/Frost/docs/defines.md

     value.append("Changed!")

-because even though the array the define points to is changing, the define itself is not being redefined.
+because even though the array the define points to is changing, the define itself is not being reassigned.
 On the other hand, this is not legal:

     def value := ["A", "String", "Array"]
     value := ["Changed!"] -- won't compile!